EmmaStalberg/frontend/README.md

 - **Custom Markers and Annotations**:
   Add personal notes or highlight important locations directly on the map.
 - **Location Sharing**:
-  Share specific locations or routes via links, emails, or messages.
+  Share specific locations or routes via links.

 ### **Improved Dashboard Customization**
 - Add OpenStreetMap as a dedicated dashboard panel with custom icons and titles.